BELLIE29/NLP-Project/README.md

 ## NLP Techniques

 Write a description of what natural lanugage technique (NLP) you implemented in your project.
 State which methods in your project are associated with this, and a brief explanation of how those methods work and how they are necessary in the NLP technique.
+We implemented machiene translations as our natural language processing technique in our project.